ZachS07/ECE-2001-Thermistor-Photoresistor-Project/README.md

 The temperature sensor uses a thermistor and 8 comparators with different voltage thresholds.
 As the thermistor warms up, more LEDs turn on to indicate the temperature level.

 I designed and simulated the circuit in LTspice before building and testing it on a breadboard.
+(Although the image below is for the photoresistor, the thermistor one is essentially the exact same)

 ![LTspice Circuit](ECE2001LTspice.jpeg)